Primary Navigation Mobile

 What are the running costs?

-We’ve found these figures to a little optimistic side for real world conditions – but all Ford’s 1.0-litre three-cylinder petrol engines can step into the high-40mpg bracket if you drive with a modicum of sensibility.
-The 1.5-litre four-cylinder diesel is good, too, offering around 45mpg and a maximum driving range of roughly 600 miles on a single tank of fuel.
+We found these figures to be on the optimistic side for real world conditions – but all Ford’s 1.0-litre three-cylinder petrol engines can step into the high-40mpg bracket if you drive with a modicum of sensibility.
+The 1.5-litre four-cylinder diesel is good, too, returning an average of around 45mpg and a maximum driving range of roughly 600 miles on a single tank of fuel.

 However, Ford still doesn’t offer the Focus Estate with a plug-in hybrid powertrain, despite the fact that the mechanically similar Kuga SUV is available with the technology – meaning it should have almost been a bolt-in job.
-It’s a serious oversight, as key rivals like the new Peugeot 308 SW and Volkswagen Golf Estate offer the technology.
+We think this is a serious oversight, as key rivals like the new Peugeot 308 SW and Volkswagen Golf Estate are available with the technology.

 Servicing and warranty

 There should be no unpleasant surprises when it comes to servicing and maintaining a Focus.
 Ford parts and labour costs are usually quite affordable.
-A number of service packages are also available from main dealers, which further helps to keep costs in check.
+Ford’s dealers will also sell you a range of service packages, which allows you to lock in your servicing costs for the duration of your agreement.

 Every Focus Estate comes with a three-year, unlimited mileage warranty, which you can extend to four or five years for an additional cost.
-Compared to the 10-year warranty offered by Toyota, Ford’s warranty is beginning to look a little bit mean.
+Compared to the 10-year warranty offered by Toyota, Ford’s warranty looks quite mean.

 93